denswor/examples/README.md

 - Make sure that you understand what you do
 - The first point / the second point
 - The next thing that we what do ...
+- It\'s amazing.
+You got to do it